Charlotte promotes Chambers through high-quality marketing communications.

 Charlotte graduated from the School of Oriental and African Studies in July 2014 where she gained a first-class honours in History with a focus on post-colonial social history across Africa and South Asia.
 She then worked across a variety of communications and editorial roles within the British Council in Bangkok, London, and most recently Amman.
-Now she’s pleased to be back in London and employing her communications skills in a different context.

 In her spare time, Charlotte is currently learning Levantine Arabic and Farsi, and regularly writes, and sometimes performs, poetry, prose and drama.
 She is also a keen photographer.